-The connection to the Application Library lets the Engine determine the threat level of the binary files executed and the reputation of the domains visited by the end-users, as well as the type of application linked to the binaries and the type of content of the visited domains.
+The connection to the Application Library lets the Engine determine the threat level of the binary files executed and the reputation of the domains visited by the end-users, as well as the class of applications linked to the executed binaries and the type of content of the visited domains.

-The access to the Application Library requires the purchase of the Security module.
+Accessing the Application Library requires the purchase of the Nexthink Enhance module.